Dulwich College

 House meetings take place approximately every fortnight and, once a term, pupils will attend a whole College House Meeting with pupils from Year 3 to Year 13.
 This helps to create a strong and cohesive community in which all boys are known and valued.

-Each year group undertakes a separate Community Action project: Year 3s learn about visual impairment and fundraise for Guide Dogs for the Blind; Year 4 learn about poverty and they take food donations to Brixton and West Norwood Foodbank, as well as to SDCAS (Southwark Day Centre for Asylum Seekers); Year 5s learn about the elderly and host a Community Christmas tea party for residents of local care homes; and Year 6 support AFRIL (Action For Refugees In Lewisham) by helping to organise and run a Sports Day with refugee children at the Rainbow Club Supplementary School, as well as creating and coordinating fete-like stalls and fundraising at our College Service Day.
+Each year group undertakes a separate Community Action project: Year 3s learn about visual impairment and fundraise for Guide Dogs for the Blind; Year 4 learn about poverty and they take food donations to Brixton and West Norwood Foodbank; Year 5s learn about the elderly and host a Community Christmas tea party for residents of local care homes; and Year 6 support Spring Community Hub, a crisis support service in Camberwell, by creating and coordinating fete-like stalls and fundraising at our College Service Day.
 We feel that it is vital that our boys begin to understand their place within the community and that they appreciate the positive impact that their actions and words can have on the wider world.

 There are a wide range of additional charitable causes which are supported at various other points of the school year.
 An effort is made to strike a balance between larger national charities and those supporting people close to our own community in south-east London.
-Sometimes the Junior School will support charities that resonate particularly well with the Junior school age group and at other times we will join with the full Dulwich College school community and jointly support a common cause.
-Charities supported over the last couple of years include Save the Children, Gavi Alliance, National Emergencies Trust, Link Age Southwark, Show Racism the Red Card and AFFCAD.
+Sometimes we will support charities that resonate particularly well with the Junior School age group and at other times we will join with the full Dulwich College school community and jointly support a common cause.
+Charities supported over the last couple of years include: Magic Breakfast, Spring Community Hub, The Uganda School Project, The Children’s Book Project, Shelter and the Bursary Appeal Fund.

 Beyond the Junior School

-Our expectation is that all the boys transfer to the Lower School (Years 7 and 8) and we prepare them for the same assessment that will be taken by external applicants in the January of their final year with us.
-Following that assessment, Junior School boys progress smoothly to Year 7, the Lower School, and beyond.
+All the Junior School boys transfer to the Lower School (Years 7 and 8) and beyond.
+We prepare them for the same assessment that will be taken by external applicants in the January of Year 6 as a rite of passage.

 By the time the boys leave us they will have experienced all the facets of their abilities; finding their own strengths and understanding their weaknesses.
 When they transfer, they will be encouraged to pursue their passions and talents and to set their own personal goals.